eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

     :depth: 2

 The tool suite can either be built using `colcon <https://colcon.readthedocs.io/en/released/>`_ or `CMake <https://cmake.org/>`_.
-With CMake, the tool suite build and the environment source process must be done manually and following the tool package dependencies, whereas colcon automatizes this process with a single command.
+With CMake, the tool suite build and environment source processes must be done manually and following the tool package dependencies, whereas colcon automatizes these two actions with a single command.
 For that reason, the use of colcon is highly recommended.

 .. _installation_prerequisites_source_linux: